Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 Innovation in Human Health and Life Sciences

-The Innovation in Human Health & Life Sciences department focuses on introducing new innovative teaching methods within AIMMS and Chemistry & Pharmaceutical Sciences.
+Innovation in Human Health & Life Sciences focuses on introducing new innovative teaching methods within Chemistry and Pharmaceutical Sciences.

 Teaching assignment

-The following teaching assignment is central to the IH2LS department: IH2LS will play a pivotal role in introducing new innovative teaching methods throughout the CPS department and will play an important role in the CPS teaching activities, while also playing an active role in scientific research that should be firmly embedded within AIMMS and other Human Health & Life Sciences research groups.
-IH2LS will assist in coordinating strategic teaching activities.
+iH2LS will play a pivotal role in introducing new innovative teaching methods throughout the Chemistry and Pharmaceutical Sciences department and will play an important role in the teaching activities, while also playing an active role in scientific research. iH2LS will assist in coordinating strategic teaching activities.

 • Interview Danny Scholten